By: Gene Walden, Senior Finance Editor December 20, 2018

 When should I make contributions?

 Contributions can be made to your Roth or traditional IRAs at any time during the calendar year, and as late as the due date for filing your tax return (which is usually on or around April 15 of the following year).
-So, your contribution for the 2017 tax year must be made by April 17, 2018.1 You could also make your 2018 contribution at this time as well (See: Contributing Earlier to Your IRA Can Make a Big Difference Over Time)
+(See: Contributing Earlier to Your IRA Can Make a Big Difference Over Time)

 Do I have to contribute one lump sum or can I contribute throughout the year?